 Much like the more famous plague column elsewhere in Vienna, this stone monument replaced an earlier version made largely of wood.
-The motivation for its initial construction goes back to Emperor Leopold I.
+The motivation for its initial construction goes back to Emperor Leopold I (1640 – 1705).

-Leopold had promised to build the monument in honour of St. Joseph should his son, the future Emperor Joseph I, return safely and successfully from a siege of the stronghold at Landau (part of the war of the Spanish succession).
+Leopold had promised to build the monument in honour of St. Joseph should his son, the future Emperor Joseph I, return safely and successfully from a siege of the stronghold at Landau during the war of the Spanish succession.

 The first version appeared in 1707 after Leopold’s death.
 The more durable update appeared around 25 years later under the aegis of Emperor Charles VI (he of Karlskirche fame, who succeeded his brother, Joseph, in 1711).

-(Salomon Kleiner (illustrator), Johann August Corvinus (engraver), Johann Andreas d. Ä. Pfeffel (publisher), The Vermählungsbrunnen on Hoher Markt around 1733, Sammlung Wien Museum, reproduced with permission under the terms of the CC0 licence)
+(The Vermählungsbrunnen on Hoher Markt around 1733; Salomon Kleiner (illustrator), Johann August Corvinus (engraver), Johann Andreas d. Ä. Pfeffel (publisher); collection of the Wien Museum, reproduced with permission under the terms of the CC0 licence)